powersync-ja/powersync-js/packages/powersync-op-sqlite/README.md

 ## Install Peer Dependency: SQLite

-This SDK currently requires `@op-engineering/op-sqlite` as a dependency.
+This SDK currently requires `@op-engineering/op-sqlite` as a peer dependency.

 Install it in your app with: